Recoupment of Overpayment Policy

 Recoupment from Employees Transferring to Another State Agency

-If an overpaid employee is transferring to another state agency, and the recoupment process has not yet been completed, the Office of Human Resources and Student Employment will notify the new agency that the employee has an outstanding balance due and will work with the new agency to determine a reasonable solution for recouping the overpayment from the employee and transferring funds received back to the University.
+If an overpaid employee is transferring to another state agency, and the recoupment process has not yet been completed, the Office of Human Resources and Student Employment will notify the new agency that the employee has an outstanding balance due.
+The University will collaborate with the new agency to determine a reasonable approach for recovering the overpaid amount from the employee and ensuring that any funds collected are returned to McNeese State University.

 Recoupment from Separated Employees